 Memorial Day is the unofficial start of summer, and that means it’s time to break out the grill and stock up on all the essentials for warm weather fun.
 Many retailers offer sales over the holiday weekend, but not all of them are created equal.

-Here’s a breakdown of what you can expect to see on sale over the holiday weekend, and whether or not the deals are actually worth your hard-earned cash.
+Here’s a breakdown of what you can expect to see on sale over the holiday weekend, and whether the deals are actually worth your hard-earned cash or not.

 Clothing: stores are offering deep discounts on summer clothing, so it’s a great time to stock up or refresh.